We are searching for

 According to IHS Automotive Research & Analysis, 1 in every 325 used cars sold in the United States experiences title washing.
 With each passing year, the risk of purchasing a vehicle with a washed title increases, putting you and your loved ones at risk.
 So what exactly is title washing?

-Vehicle title washing is a common automotive scam involving the repair of a heavily damaged or recently salvaged vehicle in one state, and the subsequent transfer of that vehicle to another state.
+Title washing is a common automotive scam involving the repair of a heavily damaged or recently salvaged vehicle in one state, and the subsequent transfer of that vehicle to another state.
 By lying to the new state about the car's history, these criminals can obtain a clean title and sell the vehicle for far above its actual value.
-Many types of vehicles can be title washed, including:
+Many types of vehicles can have washed titles, including:

 • Flood Damaged Cars